It Ain't Half Hot Mum

-It Ain't Half Hot, Mum is a BBC television sitcom about a Royal Artillery concert party based in Deolali in British India and the fictional village of Tin Min in Burma, during the last months of the Second World War.
+It Ain't Half Hot Mum is a British television sitcom about a Royal Artillery concert party based in Deolali in British India and the fictional village of Tin Min in Burma, during the final months of the Second World War.
 It was written by Jimmy Perry and David Croft, who had both served in similar roles in India during that war.

-Fifty-six episodes were broadcast across eight series on BBC1 between 1974 and 1981.
+Fifty-six episodes were broadcast across eight series on BBC1 between 1974 and 1981, covering a real-time historical period of approximately thirteen weeks.
 Each episode ran for thirty minutes.
-The title comes from the first episode, in which young Gunner Parkin (Christopher Mitchell) writes home to his mother in England.
-In 1975, a recording of "Whispering Grass" performed by Don Estelle and Windsor Davies in character as Gunner "Lofty" Sugden and Sergeant Major Williams, reached number 1 on the UK Singles Chart and remained there for three weeks.
+The title originates from the first episode, in which young Gunner Parkin (Christopher Mitchell) writes home to his mother in England.
+In 1975, a recording of "Whispering Grass" performed by Don Estelle and Windsor Davies in character as Gunner "Lofty" Sugden and Sergeant Major Williams (respectively), reached number 1 on the UK Singles Chart and remained there for three weeks.

-Outline
+The series, which attracted up to seventeen million viewers in its heyday, has been accused of racism, homophobia and a pro-imperialist attitude.
+One specific criticism has been the casting of Indian-born Urdu-speaking Anglo-Indian Michael Bates as an Indian character, with darkening makeup that some have claimed was brownface.

+Premise

+Set in 1945, the series follows a Royal Artillery concert party during the final months of the Second World War.
+The main characters are performers in the base's concert party; their duties involve performing comic acts and musical numbers (similar to those seen in a music hall) for other soldiers prior to their departure for the front lines.
+The concert party prevents the soldiers from partaking in combat duty; thus, the soldiers love being part of the outfit.
+Some even daydream of becoming world-famous actors when they leave the army.

+Many songs of the era were performed by the cast in their re-enactment of wartime variety shows.